 Darling Newhaven: Residency for Scottish and Quebec Based Visual Artists

-DARLING NEW HAVEN RESIDENCY :
+DARLING NEW HAVEN RESIDENCY

 Call for Applications From Scottish and Quebec based visual artists

-RESIDENCY DATES SEPTEMBER 01 – NOVEMBER 30, 2023 / QUEBEC – SCOTLAND
+RESIDENCY DATES: SEPTEMBER – DECEMBER 2024 / QUEBEC – SCOTLAND

 DARLING NEWHAVEN

-Quartier Éphémère, the non-profit organization that manages Fonderie Darling and Gare de Matapédia, and Edinburgh Sculpture Workshop in Edinburgh are pleased to announce the launch of a new cross-residency program entitled Darling New Haven – a title that plays on the names and locations of the residency organizers to evoke an idyllic atmosphere.
-This cross-residency program between Quebec and Scotland is designed to facilitate an ongoing exchange between two cultural centers that are well rooted in their communities and are centred around the development of innovative practices.
-Based on artistic and cultural values, this cross-residency program promotes the continued presence of visual artists in each respective country.
+This exchange program between Quebec and Scotland with a title that plays on the names and locations of the residency organisers to evoke an idyllic atmosphere.
+Designed to facilitate an ongoing exchange between two cultural centres that are rooted in their communities and are focused on the development of innovative practices, Darling New Haven Residency promotes the continued presence of visual artists in each respective country.

-Imagined as an experience focused on urban and rural settings, the two artists laureates will benefit from a long stay in the heart of welcoming metropoles, which will be extended by a journey in beautiful rural areas.
+Imagined as an experience focused on urban and rural settings, the two selected artists will benefit from a long stay in the heart of welcoming metropoles, which will be extended by a journey in beautiful rural areas.
 In Quebec the artist will spend 2 weeks on residency at the Gare de Matapédia, a new artistic and community pôle developed by Quartier Éphémère recently in a train station in the heart of the beautiful nature of Gaspesia.
 In Scotland the artist will spend time within a group residency at Hospitalfield, an arts organization established in 1901, based in the coastal town of Arbroath.
-The experience of nature will thus be an important component of the program, which will allow access to facilities in the countryside while at the same time offering support through regional partnerships.
+The experience will be an important component of the program, which will allow access to facilities in the countryside while at the same time offering support through regional partnerships.

 QUEBEC RESIDENCY: Open to all Scottish based artists

-September 1st – November 30th, 2023
+13 weeks, September 1st to November 30th, 2024

 Fonderie Darling is housed in a former industrial foundry with large spaces and offers inspiring facilities for creation and production.
 The residents benefit from a live-in studio of approximately 60m2, equipped with a kitchen corner, access to production facilities outfitted to work with wood, metal, ceramic, and CNC cutting.
-In the context of this residency, it invites the resident to stay at Gare de Matapédia, a new artistic and community hub in Gaspesia, a region known for the majesty of its landscapes.
+In the context of this residency, it invites the resident to stay at Gare de Matapédia, an artistic and community hub in Gaspesia, a region known for the majesty of its landscapes.
 The artist will also be invited to occupy a creative studio space located in a former train station, a heritage space whose architecture remains intact, and to engage with the vastness and warmth of the Gaspesian community.

-The residency at Fonderie Darling and Gare de Matapedia (addressed to artists based in Scotland) includes
+The residency at Fonderie Darling and Gare de Matapedia (addressed to artists based in Scotland) includes:

 • Roundtrip airfare Scotland to Montreal (up to 1500 CAD) and a train ticket to Matapedia

-• Weekly stipend of 400 CAD for 12 weeks, and a production budget of 1500 CAD
+• Weekly stipend of 300 CAD for 13 weeks, and a production budget of 1000 CAD

 • Grant of 3000 CAD